Why use PCR to detect diseases of horses?

 facilitate any followup testing.

-Zoologix is headquartered in Chatsworth, in southern California.
+headquartered in Westlake Village, in southern California.
+We are

-We are located near two major airports (LA International and
+located in the Conejo Valley biotech hub, near two major airports (LA International and Burbank),

-Burbank), UCLA, USC, CalTech and other regional research
+UCLA, USC, CalTech and other regional research centers.